Who Is This Credit Card Best For?

 Or you can use your rewards miles to pay for travel that you have booked through Capital One’s rewards center.
 Travel purchases that you can purchase directly with rewards include hotel rooms, car rentals, and airfare.

-In addition, you can transfer your points to one of Capital One’s airline partners.
+In addition, you can transfer your points to one of Capital One’s 17 travel partners.
 For all but three of them, you’ll need to transfer 2 Capital One miles to get 1.5 airline miles.
-But for JetBlue (the sole domestic airline in this group), Emirates, and Singapore Airlines, 2 Capital One miles will only buy you 1 airline mile.
-So, depending on the value of the airline mile transfer, you may be better off using one of the other methods we’ve outlined above to pay for your flight.
+But for Accor hotels, Emirates, and Singapore Airlines, 2 Capital One miles will only buy you 1 mile or point.
+So, depending on the value of the travel partner transfer rate, you may be better off using one of the other methods we’ve outlined above to pay for your flight.

 You can also redeem Capital One miles for gift cards (0.8 cent per mile) and cash back (0.5 cent per mile).